ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 Let's discuss the above result:

-When you observe that this door does not contain the prize, how does your random variable update with this new information.
-(Lets say you had chosen the door A)
+When the contestant's observe that the host's door does not contain the prize, how does the random variable(of prize door) update with this new information.
+Lets say the contestant had chosen the door A.

-This new probability distribution can be easily calculated by the the concept of Conditional Random Variable.
+This new probability distribution can be calculated by the the concept of Conditional Random Variable.

 $$=P( A \text{ is prize | One of randomly chosen B/C door is empty} )$$